 You can use custom reference sequences but only admin users can create these custom reference sequence databases.
 Please refer to the following article to learn more on how to create these reference sequence databases.

 In order to create a custom reference sequence database, the reference sequence(s) will have to satisfy some requirements and these requirements differ depending on the selected pipeline.
-The following outlines the requirements for the Scaffold and Antibody annotators:
+The following outlines the requirements Antibody annotators:

 The Antibody annotator requires a reference sequence to be identifiable as either heavy or light chain either through annotations or reference sequence name.
 Hence, the heavy and light chain reference sequences must be distinguishable and you can do this by either:

 - Annotating heavy chains with VDJ-region and light chains with VJ-region annotations names (CDS type).

 - Or each reference sequence may contain an annotation named V-region or J-region or D-region (V_segment, J_segment and D_segment type respectively) with a gene name property starting with IGH (for heavy chain) or IGL or IGK (for light chain); e.g. IGHV1-1*01.